Alex is a School of Visual Arts graduate with a passion for media, writing and animation. He writes reviews for film, television, and games.

 Scooby-Doo (voiced by Neil Fanning) and the Mystery Gang must reunite to solve a supernatural haunting case at an amusement park.

 To address the original cut for a moment, if the changes weren't made, this movie could've been ahead of its time and would've been unique among other bad cartoon-based movies.
-Sure, it's not the cartoon we remembered but it's different.
+Sure, it's not the cartoon we remembered, but it's different.
 Then again, it was released around the same era as other movie parodies (ironically horror-themed).
 So...its loss.
 To pour salt on an open wound, it was also written by James Gunn.
-Personally, he is not the blame since he has improved over time.
+Personally, he is not to blame, since he has improved over time.

 To be sentimentally fair, as bad as the writing is, some of the actors did a decent job.
 To pick the weakest out of the way, Freddie Prinze Jr. acts and sounds disinterested on certain live deliveries.
 Again, personally not to blame, being Sarah Michelle Gellar's husband and such, he needed better direction.
 Speaking of Gellar, she gives charm to her adventurous and action side, thanks to her experience in Buffy the Vampire Slayer.
-Linda Cardellini's role as Velma is alright, fairly plays the character with nothing much else to say.
+Linda Cardellini's role as Velma is alright; she fairly plays the character with nothing much else to say.
 The best and highlighted actor is Matthew Lillard as Shaggy.
-Right from the beginning to the end, his mannerisms and voice definitely captures the spirit of the character.
-Historically speaking, he would later became the new official voice of Shaggy after Casey Kasem's retirement.
-Australian stuntman Neil Fanning is so-so as Scooby-Doo, making his dialogue to sound "rog-like as rossible".
-On an interesting note, Tim Curry was originally casted as Emile but got replaced with Rowan Atkinson after discovering a certain character that he hates.
-Imagine how entertaining this movie would've been, if Curry hammed up his role.
+Right from the beginning to the end, his mannerisms and voice definitely capture the spirit of the character.
+Historically speaking, he would later become the new official voice of Shaggy after Casey Kasem's retirement.
+Australian stuntman Neil Fanning is so-so as Scooby-Doo, making his dialogue to sound "rog-like as rossible."
+On an interesting note, Tim Curry was originally cast as Emile but got replaced with Rowan Atkinson after discovering a certain character that he hates.
+Imagine how entertaining this movie would've been if Curry hammed up his role.

 Pat Mills from East Chicago, Indiana on October 31, 2020: